smlu/SED/README.md

 ## Building

-To build the SED editor from source code, use the latest version of Delphi 11.
+To build the SED editor from source code, use Delphi version 11 or later.
 You can download it from [https://www.embarcadero.com/products/delphi](https://www.embarcadero.com/products/delphi).

 ## Releases

-To celebrate the 25th anniversary of Indiana Jones and the Infernal Machine, the editor binary release is currently distributed through a special `SED` level for the game.
-You can find it att [https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed](https://github.com/Jones3D-The-Infernal-Engine/Mods/tree/main/levels/sed).
+See the [Releases](https://github.com/smlu/SED/releases) page for the latest version of SED.

 ## License